uw-it-ist/pbxd/README.md

 ## Background

-The development of pbxd originated with a Perl module developed to support scripts for automating management of the Lucent G3r PBX in the earl 2000's.
+The development of pbxd originated with a Perl module developed to support scripts for automating management of the Lucent G3r PBX in the early 2000's.
 As more scripts were written and run there was duplicate code and multiple scripts accessing the PBX simultaneously.
 There were also more PBX systems at remote sites.
 Pbxd was created to share connections to a PBX, and enable